janesser/paraminator/README.md

 - Customizable parameter values via a user-editable JSON file
 - Logging for visited domains and their associated parameters
 - User interface for controlling which parameters are randomized
+- Written largely by GPT4, because I'm not a web developer and JS isn't Python

 ## Installation